bohdanbaida/ebay-api-sdk-php/README.md

 # EBAY-API-SDK-PHP

-This package is based on [Ebay SDK](https://github.com/davidtsadler/ebay-sdk-php) written by David T. Sadler to make up for the lack of an official SDK for PHP.
+This project is based on [Ebay SDK](https://github.com/davidtsadler/ebay-sdk-php) written by David T. Sadler to make up for the lack of an official SDK for PHP.
 (It is in no way endorsed, sponsored or maintained by eBay).

 After original repository was archived, and no longer supported, I've created this repository from copy of [Ebay SDK](https://github.com/davidtsadler/ebay-sdk-php).
 To keep improving and maintaining SDK for eBay API.